Brooks applauds emergency funding bill to fight the coronavirus

-WASHINGTON, DC – Today Congresswoman Susan W. Brooks (R-IN05) provided the following statement after voting in favor of H.R.
-6074, the Coronavirus Preparedness and Response Supplemental Appropriations Act, which passed the House by a vote of (415-2):
+WASHINGTON, DC — Congresswoman Susan W. Brooks (R-Fifth District) on March 4 voted in favor of H.R.
+6074, the Coronavirus Preparedness and Response Supplemental Appropriations Act, which passed the House by a vote of 415-2.

 The Coronavirus Emergency Supplemental provides $7.8 billion in emergency supplemental appropriations for the U.S. response to coronavirus.

-- More than $4 billion to make diagnostic tests more broadly available; to support treatments to ease the symptoms of those infected with the virus; and to invest in vaccine development and to procure vaccines when they are available.
+More than $4 billion is allocated to make diagnostic tests more broadly available; to support treatments to ease the symptoms of those infected with the virus and to invest in vaccine development and to procure vaccines when they are available.
 Funds are also made available for the Food and Drug Administration to protect the integrity of medical products manufactured overseas and identify and prevent potential shortages.

-- $2.2 billion for the Centers for Disease Control and Prevention (CDC) for a robust response, including: Nearly $1 billion exclusively for state and local response efforts; and $300 million for CDC’s Infectious Diseases Rapid Response Reserve Fund to prevent, prepare for, and respond to diseases – keeping our nation prepared and positioned for any health threat.
+$2.2 billion has been allocated for the Centers for Disease Control and Prevention (CDC) for a robust response, including nearly $1 billion exclusively for state and local response efforts and $300 million for CDC’s Infectious Diseases Rapid Response Reserve Fund to prevent, prepare for and respond to diseases – keeping our nation prepared and positioned for any health threat.

-- $20 million to administer disaster assistance loans for small businesses impacted by the virus.
+$20 million has been allocated to administer disaster assistance loans for small businesses impacted by the virus.

-- $1.25 billion for the State Department and the U.S. Agency for International Development (USAID) to protect Americans abroad and prevent the spread of the virus worldwide, including: $264 million to evacuate Americans and maintain consular operations overseas; and $200 million for USAID’s Emergency Response Fund to prepare for and respond to emerging health threats – working to prevent the spread of illness and infection before it reaches U.S. soil.
+$1.25 billion is allocated for the State Department and the U.S. Agency for International Development (USAID) to protect Americans abroad and prevent the spread of the virus worldwide, including $264 million to evacuate Americans and maintain consular operations overseas and $200 million for USAID’s Emergency Response Fund to prepare for and respond to emerging health threats – working to prevent the spread of illness and infection before it reaches U.S. soil.

 Any unused funds will expire in 2-4 years.